 1. Become familiar with the company and recruiter.
-Check out the company website to see what you can learn about their culture, values, and business model, and make sure it aligns with your search criteria.
-If they have a list of staff members, see if you can find the name of the recruiter listed on the job posting.
+Check out the company website to learn about their culture, values, and business model, and make sure it aligns with your search criteria.
+If they have a list of staff members, determine if you can find the name of the recruiter listed on the job posting.

 2. Assess the job posting details.
 Where is the job located?
 Does the location match the company?
-Check out the responsibilities and requirements — if there's a salary posted, does the salary align with the job expectations?
+Check out the responsibilities, and the requirements — if there's a salary posted, does the salary align with the job expectations?

-Handshake is a network based on trust - if you happen to see any jobs posted on Handshake that are sub-standard, or if the salary is much higher than the average known salary for that role, feel free to flag so our Trust & Safety team can validate the posting.
-For more information, refer to Safety: Flagging an Employer on Handshake.
+If you happen to view any jobs posted on Handshake that are sub-standard, or if the salary is much higher than the average known salary for that role, feel free to flag it so our Trust & Safety team can validate the posting.
+For more information on flagging an employer refer to Safety: Flagging an Employer on Handshake.

 3. Update your CV and craft a cover letter.
-Check out our US student blog for advice on How to Create a Student or New Grad Resume.
-For personalised advice, contact your institution's Career Centre!
+Check out our student blog for advice on How to Create a Student or New Grad CV.
+For personalised advice, we recommend connecting with your institution's Career Centre!

 Before you accept an offer

 1. Interview with the employer.
-Any reputable employer normally requires an interview (and often more than one) before hiring.
-Speak with a trusted person about your interaction with the company and any documents you are asked to sign, and keep copies of all communication.
-Don’t accept a job you didn’t apply to, didn’t require an interview, or gives you an unreasonably short timeframe to accept.
+Any reputable employer normally requires an Interview (and often more than one) before hiring.
+Speak with a trusted person about your interaction with the company and any documents you're asked to sign, and keep copies of all communication.
+Don’t accept a job you didn’t apply to, didn’t require an Interview for, or gives you an unreasonably short timeframe to accept.

 Beyond the job description, an employer’s interactions with you can be a red flag.
 Here are some behaviours to be on the lookout for:

-- An employer contacts you by phone, but the number is blocked or not available and there is no way to return the call.
+- An employer contacts you by phone, but the number is blocked or not available and there's no way to return the call.

-- An employer contacts you by email directly, offering you a job you did not apply for, or inviting you to apply for a job that isn't posted on a reputable site.
+- An employer contacts you by email directly, offering you a job you didn't apply for, or inviting you to apply for a job that isn't posted on a reputable site.

-- Tip: Check the sender's email address contains the domain @live.com or an @ that is not affiliated with the company.
+- Tip: check if the sender's email address contains the domain @live.com or a @ that isn't affiliated with the company.

 - You're asked to cash or deposit a cheque on behalf of someone else, then return a portion of the cash to them and keep the remainder.